How to Set up Your New Law Firm Workspace

 Scanner

-In a law office, it’s important to be able to share relevant documents and data digitally.
 This means you need to be able to scan and upload documents to your firm’s practice management system when needed.
 Consider getting a portable scanner if you’ve chosen a shared workspace or home office.
-Portable scanners take up less room and are easier to transport.
+They take up less room and are easier to move around.

 There are also many apps that will allow you to scan documents using your phone.
 For example, Dropbox has a document scanning feature.